Salomé

 Summary of the article

-In 2026, SEO was not dead, but the way to approach it changed with the explosion of zero‑click searches and generative AIs.
-The article explains the difference between SEO, AEO, and GEO, and shows why raw traffic is falling while the remaining clicks are more qualified.
-He details how to adapt his content strategy: combine “classic” keywords and conversational queries, write in the real language of prospects, and accept that certain answers can be directly played out in AI Overviews.
-It also clarifies what llms.txt does (and isn't doing yet) and describes the We‑R method for analyzing results on Google, Perplexity, and ChatGPT, and then adjusting the content to remain a credible and useful option in this new environment.
+In 2026, SEO was not dead, but it clearly changed the playing field with the explosion of zero‑click searches and generative AIs.
+The article explains the difference between SEO, AEO, and GEO, and why a serious SEO strategy must now explicitly address all three if you want to remain visible.
+It shows how to adapt your content strategy: combine “classic” keywords and conversational queries, write in the real language of your prospects and accept that some of the answers can be played directly in AI Overviews and AI chats.
+It also clarifies what llms.txt does (and does not yet do), why it is a “low-risk, high potential” lever, and describes the We‑R method for analyzing results on Google, Perplexity and ChatGPT, then adjusting the content to remain a credible, useful option... and optimized for both traditional engines and AIs.

 AIs like Perplexity, ChatGPT or Gemini have become a reflex for many people, where, for years, Google was a must.